 What is anger?

 We all feel angry at times – it's part of being human.
-Anger is a normal, healthy emotion, which we might experience if we feel:
+Anger is a normal, healthy emotion.

 Under 18?
 Read our tips on anger for young people